 Plus: Red Wings introduce Devellano as GM; Rangers name Low coachby John Kreiser @jkreiser7713 / NHL.com Managing Editor

 THIS DATE IN HISTORY: July 12

 2000: Ron Low is hired as coach of the New York Rangers.
-He takes over a team that has missed the Stanley Cup Playoffs for three consecutive seasons and goes 69-81-9-5 in two non-playoff seasons before being let go.
+He takes over a team that has missed the playoffs for three consecutive seasons and goes 69-81-5 with nine ties in two non-playoff seasons before being fired.